 Hypnosis and Hypnotherapy

-Although hypnosis has a very controversial history and there is much debate in the modern scientific community as to how it actually works, most agree it can be a powerful and extremely effective therapeutic technique.
-Let’s not forget that many leaders that have shaped the field of psychology today, i.e. James Braid, Sigmund Freud, Milton Erickson, Ernest Hilgard, Ian Stevenson and J.B.
+There is still much debate in the modern scientific community as to how hypnosis actually works.
+Let’s not forget that many leaders that have shaped the field of psychology today, James Braid, Sigmund Freud, Milton Erickson, Ernest Hilgard, Ian Stevenson and J.B.
 Rhine all explored hypnotic phenomena in order to understand and utilize its potential.

 Most people today have begun to accept that relaxation, breathing and meditation techniques all help to combat stress and aid us in managing those stress levels.
-Hypnosis to all intents and purposes is just another one of these techniques that a hypnotherapist uses to aid their clients/patients to deeply relax and explore the deeper layers of the unconscious that are usually inaccessible in the normal conscious state, in order to affect change.
+Hypnosis is just another one of these techniques that a hypnotherapist uses to aid clients to deeply relax and explore the deeper layers of the unconscious that are usually inaccessible in the normal conscious state, in order to affect change.

 Thinking is the analytical and logical (supposedly most of the time) part of the brain.
 You are more than you think you are, and you are capable of more than you think.
 Neuroscience has proven that out of all the information the brain is processing in any moment, only 5% is on the data coming from the senses.
 Meaning that 95% of the processing is what’s happening internally.
 And that 5% is only so that we can adjust an internal representation of the world we have.
 That’s right, it’s in your unconscious.

 This means if we don’t affect change at the unconscious level, there won’t be sustainable changes.
-That’s why I use hypnotherapy along with an Integrative approach to coaching and building self-awareness, because this enables changes to be made at the deepest levels of the unconscious.
-So you will be dealing with your issues at the root cause and making a real transformation.
+That’s why I use hypnotherapy as part of my Integrative approach to coaching and building self-awareness, because this enables changes to be made at the deepest levels of the unconscious.
+So you will be dealing with your issues at the root cause and making a real transformation; remember the power remains with and within you and therefore the responsibility of change also remains within you.

 Here are a few examples of what hypnotherapy can help with: